Pashe/8chanX/README.md

  * A fixed menu bar with customizable board list (no forced default boards)
  * Post and image counts
  * Unread post count in tab title
- * Some key bindings ('r' to reload the page, 'q' to open quick reply, ESC to close it, CTRL+S to spoiler, etc.)
+ * Some key bindings ('R' to reload the page, 'Q' to open quick reply, ESC to close it, CTRL+S to spoiler, etc.)
  * Image expansion on hover (threads and catalog)
  * Relative post dates (X minutes/hours/days ago)
  * Integration with the official 8chan Options menu